kk12345-png/BinarySearchTree/README.md

-# BinarySearchTree
+# SelectionSort
-Python implementation of a scenario where binary search tree is used
+Python implementation of a scenario where Selection Sort is used